-No consulting fees were paid to Hay for compensation related services in 2016 or 2017.
-In 2015, the Company paid to Hay the amount of \$44,290 which related to advice on the Company's compensation framework.
-Mercer was engaged in 2017 and was paid \$26,375 for services relating to the compensation of a Named Executive Officer and a review of Directors Compensation (See "Directors Compensation" herein).
+There were no consulting fees paid to Mercer (or other consultants) for compensation related services in 2018.
+In 2017, the Company paid Mercer \$26,375 and Korn Ferry \$9,408 respectively for services relating to the compensation of a Named Executive Officer and a review of Directors Compensation (See "Directors Compensation" herein).